rackerlabs/design-system/_component_design/vertical-stepper.md

 ## States

-A vertical stepper can occur in a loading state and an error state.
+A vertical stepper can exist in a loading state and an error state.

 {% endcolumn %}